Ego-Body Pose Estimation via Ego-Head Pose Estimation: Experiments

 \paragraph{Baselines.} We compare our conditional diffusion model for full-body pose estimation with two baselines AvatarPoser~\cite{jiang2022avatarposer} and Kinpoly-Head~\cite{luo2021dynamics}. \textbf{AvatarPoser}~\cite{jiang2022avatarposer} takes both head and hand pose as input to predict full body motion.
 We remove the hand poses from the input and modified it to a setting with head pose input only. \textbf{Kinpoly-Head}~\cite{luo2021dynamics} is our modified variant of the Kinpoly model that only takes the head pose as input.
 Both the baselines and our method are trained on the training split of AMASS with high-quality motion capture data.

-\paragraph{Results.} We evaluate the baselines and our method on AMASS testing dataset as shown in Table~\ref{tab:stage2_estimation_amass}.
-Since our model is a generative model, there are multiple plausible predictions from the same head pose input.
-To compare our method quantitatively, we generate 200 samples for each head pose input and use the one with the smallest MPJPE as our result.
+\paragraph{Results.} We evaluate the baselines and our method on the AMASS test set, as shown in Table~\ref{tab:stage2_estimation_amass}.
+Since our model is generative, there are multiple plausible predictions from the same head pose input.
+For a quantitative comparison, we generate 200 samples for each head pose input and use the one with the smallest MPJPE as our result.